Dedicated Advocacy To Protect Your Future

 Criminal defendants are usually sentenced to probation as a lighter alternative to prison time.
 However, probation is by no means a “get out of jail free” card.
 If you are on probation, you are expected to respect certain terms and conditions.
 Failure to do so can result in arrest and revocation of your probation to jail.

 At William Long Whitesell, L.L.C., we have represented many people across Lowndes County and southern Georgia facing probation revocation.
+We understand the full extent of the law and how different crimes can impact your probation status.
 We can help you protect your status and present a compelling case for why you should be allowed to stay on probation.